ber-mor/crud-app/README.md

 <h1>Simple CRUD React + NodeJS + MySQL Application</h1>
 <p>As the name suggests, this is a simple CRUD application to manage comments in a card.
 You can add, edit, update and delete comments.
 It covers the basics on how to consume a NodeJS REST API from a React application.
 It also covers the connection of the API with a MySQL database.
-Some external libraries were used to make things easier and to make development faster, like <a href="https://expressjs.com/">ExpressJS<a> for the backend server in NodeJS, and <a href="https://mui.com/">MUI<a> to style components React, we'll get into that later.<p>
+Some external libraries were used to make things easier and to make development faster, like <a href="https://expressjs.com/">ExpressJS<a> for the backend server in NodeJS, and <a href="https://mui.com/">MUI<a> to style components in React, we'll get into that later.<p>

 <h2>Installation</h2>
 <h3>Database</h3>